 A prepaid card is a form of payment where you can make a purchase using money that has been loaded from your bank account.

 Prepaid cards can be loaded from your bank accounts only.
-You can arrange this in branch or via NBK Online Banking.
+You can arrange this in branch or via NBK Online or Mobile Banking.

 The money has to be deposited into a bank account before it can be transferred to a prepaid card.

 The main benefit to using a prepaid card is to provide the customer with the convenience of budgeting their spending.
 Prepaid cards are also more widely accepted for making Internet purchases.